University of Waterloo

 |Medical exam||To ensure you are physically and mentally fit for living and working overseas|

 Note: International Development (INDEV) placements are arranged for you by the INDEV field placement manager and the World University Service of Canada (WUSC) will then match students to host organizations in consultation with the INDEV Field Placement Manager and host organizations.
-There are extra costs for the placement courses, such as return airfare, visas, and living expenses.
+There are extra costs for the field placement in addition to tuition, including return airfare, visas, and living expenses.

 - Burkina Faso

 - developing income generation projects for urban or rural poor

 - conducting an environmental impact assessment or survey